cyberitsolutions/cyber-zfs-backup/README.rst

 Like zfs-auto-snapshot_ or syncoid_, except that it

 • does a recursive snapshot (so all datasets get the same timestamp)
-• does a incremental *replication* push (so no arguments about who expired what)
+• does an incremental *replication* push (so no arguments about who expired what)
 • does timestamp-based snapshot names (YYYY-MM-DD...), not rotation-based snapshot names (daily.N).